 All funds and plans purchased for use in Clemson Home dining locations are for the personal use of the owner of the account or plan only and are non-transferable.
 The Clemson Home dining funds and plans cannot be used as a gift card or gift certificate.
 Except as otherwise expressly stated in these terms, all Clemson Home dining funds and plans are non-refundable and will expire at the earlier of the last day of enrollment or employment, as applicable, or the last day of the current semester.

-All first-year students who live in University Housing (excluding the apartments Calhoun Courts, Lightsey Bridge I & II, and Thornhill Village) are required to select an Unlimited meal plan for the first two semesters, fall and spring.
+All first-year students who live in University Housing are required to select an Unlimited meal plan for the first two semesters, fall and spring.

 This includes the Unlimited 300, Unlimited 200, and Unlimited 100 meal plans.
 Other meal plan options do not satisfy the first-year requirement.

-First-year students who live in University Housing (excluding the apartment areas) during their first two semesters, fall and spring, may only terminate their meal plan for one of the following reasons:
+Meal Plan Termination: First-year students who live in University Housing during their first two semesters, fall and spring, may only terminate their meal plan for one of the following reasons:

 b.
 Withdrawal from the University six weeks prior to the end of a semester for school-related reasons (transfer, study abroad, co-op) or failure to enroll.